lxii/growth/README.md

-# indrevolution
+# Industrial Revolution
-Visualizing effects of Industrial revolution from Angus' Maddison Dataset
+Visualizing the industrial revolution from Angus' Maddison Dataset with D3